UP: Akhilesh Yadav blames CM Adityanath for Janmashtami stampede in Mathura | Politics

 - India

-Samajwadi Party president Akhilesh Yadav Sunday blamed Chief Minister Yogi Adityanath, who visited Mathura on Janmashtami, for the August 20 stampede, saying the police force meant to control the crowd was engaged for his security.
-Speaking to reporters here, Yadav said during the previous Samajwadi Party regime, Janmashtami used to be celebrated with pomp, but no such incidents took place. ''The tragedy took place in the BJP government, for which it is responsible,'' he said.
+Samajwadi Party president Akhilesh Yadav on Sunday blamed Chief Minister Yogi Adityanath, who visited Mathura on Janmashtami, for the August 20 stampede, saying the police force meant to control the crowd was engaged for his security.
+Speaking to reporters here, Yadav said during the previous Samajwadi Party regime, Janmashtami used to be celebrated with pomp, but no such incidents took place. ''The tragedy took place in the BJP government, and for this (incident), it is responsible,'' he said.

 The former chief minister also alleged that the BJP instead of developing the Braj region is destroying it.